New Smashing Book

-Ethical Design Handbook
+The Ethical Design Handbook

-“This is the book designers have all been missing: A practical reference book on how to work ethically in design.
-Starting with the why — what does "Ethical Design" mean, and why is this book even necessary or important, the book easily morphs into the business value of ethical design, best practices in ethical design, and how you can influence positive change.”
+“This is the book designers have all been missing: a practical reference book on how to work ethically in design.
+Starting with the why — what does "ethical design" mean, and why this book is even necessary or important — the book easily morphs into the business value of ethical design, best practices in ethical design, and how you can influence positive change.”

 — Helle Martens, UX consultant

 Over the past 20 years, user privacy has become merely a commodity on the web: there, but hardly ever respected — and often swiftly discarded.
 No wonder ad-blockers and tracking-blockers have gained traction, and in times when browsers and new legislation such as GDPR and CCPA introduce constraints on data collection, we need to learn how to craft better digital products without dark patterns: products that respect customer choices and are built and designed with ethics in mind.
 Jump to table of contents.